- wise (adj.)

 - Old English wis "learned, sagacious, cunning; sane; prudent, discreet; experienced; having the power of discerning and judging rightly," from Proto-Germanic *wissaz (cognates: Old Saxon, Old Frisian wis, Old Norse viss, Dutch wijs, German weise "wise"), from past participle adjective *wittos of PIE root *weid- "to see," hence "to know" (see vision).
 Modern slang meaning "aware, cunning" first attested 1896.
 Related to the source of Old English witan "to know, wit."

 A wise man has no extensive knowledge; He who has extensive knowledge is not a wise man.
 [Lao-tzu, "Tao te Ching," c.550 B.C.E.]

 Wise man was in Old English.
 Wise guy is attested from 1896, American English; wise-ass (n.) by 1966, American English (probably a literal sense is intended by the phrase in the 1607 comedy "Westward Hoe" by Dekker and Webster).
 Wisenheimer, with mock German or Yiddish surname suffix, first recorded 1904.

 - wise (n.)

-- "way of proceeding, manner," Old English wise, ultimately from the same source as wise (adj.).
-Cf. Old Saxon wisa, Old Frisian wis, Danish vis, Middle Dutch wise, Dutch wijs, Old High German wisa, German Weise "way, manner."
-Most common in English now as a suffix (e.g. likewise).
-For sense evolution from "to see" to "way of proceeding," cf. cognate Greek eidos "form, shape, kind," also "course of action."
+- "way of proceeding, manner," Old English wise "way, fashion, custom, habit, manner; condition, state, circumstance," from the same source as wise (adj.).
+Compare Old Saxon wisa, Old Frisian wis, Danish vis, Middle Dutch wise, Dutch wijs, Old High German wisa, German Weise "way, manner."
+Most common in English now as a word-forming element (as in likewise, clockwide); the adverbial -wise has been used thus since Old English.
+For sense evolution from "to see" to "way of proceeding," compare cognate Greek eidos "form, shape, kind," also "course of action."
 Ground sense is "to see/know the way."